Detecting isomorphisms in the homotopy category: Introduction

 \section{Introduction}

 Let $\Hot$ denote the homotopy category of spaces, and let $\Hot_{*,c}$ denote the homotopy category of pointed, connected spaces.
+Whitehead's theorem says that in $\Hot_{*,c}$, the set of spheres jointly reflects isomorphisms.
+One is naturally led to wonder whether there is a set of spaces in $\Hot$ which jointly reflects isomorphisms.

 In~\cite{brown}, Brown proved that a functor $\Hot_{*,c}^\op \to \Set$ is representable if and only if it is half-exact, in the sense that it sends coproducts and weak pushouts in $\Hot_{*,c}$ to products and weak pullbacks in $\Set$.
-In~\cite{heller}, Heller proved an abstract representability theorem: if $\CC$ is a category with coproducts and weak pushouts and $\CC$ contains a bounded set $\GG$ of objects that jointly reflects isomorphisms (see Definition~\ref{def:introDefs} below), then a functor $\CC^\op \to \Set$ is representable if and only if it is half-exact.
+In~\cite{heller}, Heller proved an abstract representability theorem: if $\CC$ is a category with coproducts and weak pushouts and $\CC$ contains a ``bounded" set $\GG$ of objects that jointly reflects isomorphisms (see Definition~\ref{def:introDefs} below), then a functor $\CC^\op \to \Set$ is representable if and only if it is half-exact.
 In the same paper, Heller gave an example of a half-exact functor $\Hot^{\op} \to \Set$ which is not representable.
 He then claimed without proof~\cite[Prop.~1.2]{heller} that every set of spaces in $\Hot$ is bounded, and concluded~\cite[Cor.~2.3]{heller} that no set of spaces jointly reflects isomorphisms in $\Hot$.

-In this paper, we show that it is not true that every set of spaces is bounded, reopening the question of whether there is a set of spaces that jointly reflects isomorphisms in $\Hot$.
-We then give an independent proof that no set of spaces jointly reflects isomorphisms.
+We show that it is not true that every set of spaces is bounded, reopening the question of whether there is a set of spaces that jointly reflects isomorphisms in $\Hot$.
+We thus also give an independent proof that no set of spaces jointly reflects isomorphisms.

 We now give the definitions needed in order to precisely state our results.